slowchaz/architect.nvim/README.md

 ## Usage

+Suggested usage is to keep an empty text file open and prompt Architect from within it.

 ### Get Selected Text

 In visual mode, select the text you want to process and press `<Leader>g`.
 The plugin sends the selected text to a GPT model and inserts the response below the selected text.